 Peut-Être Theatre brings a surreal poetic aesthetic to the world of children’s theatre.
-Driven by a desire to create unforgettable early theatrical experiences for young audiences, artistic director Daphna Attias’ shows effectively combine the visual, the physical and the musical.
+Driven by a desire to create unforgettable early theatrical experiences for young audiences, Artistic Director Daphna Attias’ shows effectively combine the visual, the physical and the musical.

-The company’s previous productions include: Shh…Bang!, Dare to Sea, Clunk ,The Tin Soldier The Little Bird Who Stayed For Winter, Draw Me A Bird, The Bug and the Butterfly & This is a That.
+The company’s previous productions include: Tidy Up, Shh…Bang!, Dare to Sea, Clunk ,The Tin Soldier The Little Bird Who Stayed For Winter, Draw Me A Bird, The Bug and the Butterfly & This is a That.

-Peut-Être Theatre have been touring nationally and internationally since 2008, to venues such as; Roundhouse, Royal Albert Hall, South Bank Centre, National Theatre, The Egg, Polka Theatre, Barnsley Civic, Arc Stockton.
+Peut-Être Theatre have been touring nationally and internationally since 2008, to venues such as; Roundhouse, Royal Albert Hall, South Bank Centre, National Theatre, The Egg, Polka Theatre, Barnsley Civic, and Arc Stockton.

 “It’s moving to think that this is the first experience of theatre for some in the audience.”

 “Peut-être Theatre raises the bar of children’s theatre in concept, design, and execution.”

 “Proof that children’s theatre can be beautiful and brainy without losing sight of a good old-fashioned story.”

 What’s On Stage